lmu-osc/Collaborative-RStudio-GitHub/merge.md

 If the session is live:

 1. **Collaborator's screen**: Once all parameters are collated, look out for the results on your collaborator/instructor's screen.
-After accepting your pull requests, they will pull their GitHub repository into their local repository.
+After inspecting and accepting your pull requests (in the pull request tab in their GitHub repository), they will pull their GitHub repository into their local repository.

     ![](./assets/pull.png)